 U.S. federal banking law imposes limitations and reporting obligations regarding certain Firm investments and activities.
-In particular, you must contact a member of LCD before making certain investments or trades on behalf of the Firm, such as acquiring positions in the securities of U.S. banks, non-U.S. banks or non-bank financial companies, making strategic investments, making investments through Morgan Stanley’s private investment funds or engaging in certain commodities- or real estate-related activities.
+In particular, you must contact a member of LCD before making certain investments or trades on behalf of the Firm, such as acquiring significant positions in the securities of U.S. banks, non-U.S. banks or non-bank financial companies, making strategic investments or acquisitions, making investments through Morgan Stanley’s private investment funds or engaging in certain commodities- or real estate-related activities.
 Consult the Global Permissible Investments and Activities Policy to learn how the Firm complies with these obligations.

 Many jurisdictions require individuals who perform certain activities in the financial services industry to be licensed, to make individual disclosures and to satisfy training and other requirements.
 You are responsible for making sure that you and any employees you supervise are properly registered, licensed and qualified.

-Before you offer products to, visit or otherwise solicit business from a client outside of your home jurisdiction, make sure that both you and Morgan Stanley have the necessary licenses to conduct business in the client’s location and that you understand the laws, regulations and policies applicable to your activities there, including the legal entity with respect to which you are transacting business.
+Before you offer products to, visit or otherwise solicit business from a client outside of your home jurisdiction, make sure that both you and Morgan Stanley have the necessary licenses or registrations to conduct business in the client’s location and that you understand the laws, regulations and policies applicable to your activities there, including the legal entity with respect to which you are transacting business.
 Additional information on licensing and training requirements can be found on the Local and Cross-Border Registration and Licensing InfoPage.

 We are required to maintain accurate and complete books and records of our business activities, consistent with legal requirements and business needs, and to ensure that financial information included in our books and records is correct and complete in all material respects.
 You must be accurate, complete and truthful in your creation and maintenance of Morgan Stanley’s books and records, and you must comply with all applicable policies and procedures.